JUGE: An Infrastructure for Benchmarking Java Unit Test Generators

 \subsection{Unit test generation}

 One of the main challenges when building \juge was to define a generic protocol for the generation of unit tests able to handle various unit test generators.
-For that, we rely on a set of conventions and a generic communication protocol between the \texttt{benchmarktool} and the \runtool adapter.
+We rely on a set of conventions and a generic communication protocol between the \texttt{benchmarktool} and the \runtool adapter.

-\paragraph{Conventions.} By convention, the common folder (\textit{A} in \autoref{fig:architecture}) has to be named after the generator (\texttt{randoop/} in our example) and mounted in the \texttt{/home/} directory of the Docker container.
-For any generator, unit tests have to be generated in \texttt{/home/randoop/temp/testcases/}.
-For each class under test, unit tests have to be stored as one or more Java test files containing JUnit tests.
+\paragraph{Conventions.} By convention, the common folder (\textit{A} in \autoref{fig:architecture}) has to be named after the generator (\texttt{mytool/} in our example) and mounted in the \texttt{/home/} directory of the Docker container.
+For any generator, unit tests have to be generated in \texttt{/home/mytool/temp/testcases/}.
+Unit tests have to be stored as one or more Java test files containing JUnit tests for each class under test.
 Each Java test file has to declare a public class with a zero-argument public constructor, annotate test methods with \texttt{@Test}, and declare test methods public.
-Additional files may be saved to \texttt{/home/randoop/temp/data/} for later offline analysis (\eg for debugging of the generator).
+Additional files may be saved to \texttt{/home/mytool/temp/data/} for later offline analysis (\eg for debugging of the generator).